mayasharma2110/Keep-Riding/README.md

 * As a first time user, I want to be able to view the website on a laptop, tablet or phone and I want the content to be displayed well on any device.

-* As a first time user, I want to see what facilites are offered by the riding school.
+* As a first time user, I want to see what facilities are offered by the riding school.

 #### Returning Visitor Goals